 Figure 3 and Figure 4 include the p values for each operational item for ELA and mathematics, respectively.
 To prevent items with small sample size from potentially skewing the results, the sample size cutoff for inclusion in the p value plots was 20.
-In general, ELA items were easier than mathematics items, as evidenced by the presence of more items in the higher bin (p value) ranges.
-Writing items were omitted from this plot because scoring occurred at the option level rather than the item level.
+In general, ELA items were easier than mathematics items, as evidenced by more items falling in the higher bin (p value) ranges.

+Writing items were omitted from this plot because scoring occurred at the option level rather than item level.